 Enzyme inhibitors are mainly chemical substances, bacteria, and pathogens or pesticide molecules.
 These attack the activation site of the enzyme in two ways.
-Some molecules act as competitive inhibitors and other molecule attacks the allosteric site and stops the action of the enzyme decreasing its activity.
+Some molecules act as competitive inhibitors, and other molecules attack the allosteric site and stop the action of the enzyme decreasing its activity.

 2. What are the optimum temperature and pH for the action of an enzyme?